 When cooked right, Smoked Beef Plate Ribs are tender, beefy, and mouthwatering.
 These flavorful beef plate ribs are seasoned with salt, pepper, and garlic and pack a generous helping of meat per bone.
-Each of these beef plate ribs can feed two people, as one can weigh 1-2 pounds each.
+Each of these smoked beef ribs will feed two people, as they can weigh 1-2 pounds each.
 Wow!
 Get your smoker going; we’re about to have a good time.Jump to Recipe

 What are beef plate ribs?